 Berkshire Scenic Railway Museum, Railway museum and heritage railway in Lenox, Massachusetts, United States

-The Berkshire Scenic Railway Museum is a railway and heritage museum in Lenox, Massachusetts, displaying restored passenger cars from the 1920s and diesel locomotives from the 1940s and 1950s.
-The facility operates scenic train rides over historic rail lines in the area.
+The Berkshire Scenic Railway Museum is a railway and heritage museum in Lenox, Massachusetts, displaying restored passenger cars and diesel locomotives from the early to mid 20th century.
+The museum also runs train excursions along historic rail lines that cross the Berkshire region.

 The community of curious travelers